 Get rid of bad dog breath

 If your dog has bad breath the first thing you need to do is take him to a vet for an examination.
 A dental cleaning will probably be the first thing your vet will recommend.
-Before doing the dental cleaning, your vet may request a blood screening to detect any sign organ failures.
+Before doing the dental cleaning, your vet may request a blood screening to detect any sign of organ failure.
 Before the procedure, your dog will be placed under anesthesia.

 If your dog has signs of gum disease, the vet will also request an X-ray to determine the extent of the damage, and determine the necessary treatment.
 In extreme cases, your vet might have to pull some of your dog’s teeth.